aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/textpath/shadow/_index.md

 ---
 title: TextPath.Shadow
 second_title: Aspose.Words for .NET API Reference
-description: Defines whether a shadow is applied to the text on a text path.
+description: Defines whether a shadow is applied to the text on a text path in C#
 type: docs
 weight: 110
 url: /net/aspose.words.drawing/textpath/shadow/